jannamamer/fizz-buzz/README.md

 # Fizz Buzz

-This solution was created for a software developer application.
+This solution was created during an application for a software developer position.

 #### Problem ####
 Write a program that prints the numbers from 1 to 100.<br />